 It’s happened.
-Your home has been damaged or robbed and now it’s time to make a claim with your insurance provider.
+Your home has been damaged or robbed, and now it’s time to make a claim with your insurance provider.
 Understanding how your homeowners insurance coverage will work during a time of crisis is imperative to reducing stress and rebuilding after facing an unfavorable life event.
-The way your insurance provider calculates your loss and determines how they will reimburse you can have real ramifications on how you are compensated during your time of need.
-Actual cash value (ACV), replacement cost, how it’s all determined, it can seem a bit daunting from the outside looking in, but it doesn’t have to be.
-Get to know the difference between actual cash value vs replacement cost and more below so that you can make an informed decision in choosing the right coverage for you.
+How your insurance provider calculates your loss and determines how they will reimburse you can have real ramifications on how you are compensated during your time of need.
+Actual cash value (ACV), replacement cost, and how it’s all determined, can seem a bit daunting from the outside looking in, but it doesn’t have to be.
+Get to know the difference between actual cash value vs. replacement cost and more below so that you can make an informed decision in choosing the right coverage for you.

 What is Replacement Cost?

 Replacement cost is the cost of replacing something with a brand-new version of a comparable model; this type of coverage does not account for depreciation.

 For personal property coverage, replacement cost is fairly straightforward and easy to determine: if your TV is stolen or damaged beyond repair by lightning, this coverage will help to cover the cost of buying a new item (comparable model) at today’s price.

 For your home or dwelling coverage, replacement cost is the cost of rebuilding.
 This coverage assesses and covers the current day cost of materials and labor to rebuild what you had as it was.

 Actual cash value is the replacement cost minus depreciation.

 For personal property coverage, ACV would take the stolen or damaged TV from the above example and take into account factors such as its age, and provide you with a reimbursement that is oftentimes less than what it will cost you to go buy a brand-new one.
 This is because, in most cases, the older something is, the less valuable it becomes due to things like normal wear and tear.